-United Colleges Group is a large General Further Education College, formed in August 2017 by the merger of the College of North West London and City of Westminster College.
-With an annual turnover of over £50 million, we are one of the top 20 largest college groups in the UK.
+United Colleges Group (UCG) is a large General Further Education College, formed in August 2017 by the merger of the College of North West London and City of Westminster College.
+With an annual turnover of £59 million, we are one of the top 20 largest college groups in the UK.
+At our most recent Ofsted inspection in December 2024, UCG was graded as Good overall and rated as making a strong contribution to meeting local skills needs, the highest possible rating.

 We offer education and training in almost all vocational areas at a variety of levels for a wide range of learners, of all ages and starting points.
-In terms of subject sector areas, UCG offers routes in all subject skills areas, with the exception of agriculture, horticulture and animal care, manufacturing technologies and retail.
+UCG offers routes in all sector subject areas, with the exception of agriculture, horticulture and animal care, manufacturing technologies and retail.
 UCG teaches a broad range of courses from entry level up to level 6.
-The largest subject areas in the college are English, mathematics and English for speakers of other languages (ESOL).
+The largest subject areas in the college are English, Mathematics and English for speakers of other languages (ESOL).
 Other large subject areas include Construction, Engineering, Health and Social Care, Business, and Information Communication and Technology Courses.